kr55/ssis-cataloger-docs/getting-started.md

 This utility only supports SQL authentication for the Azure SQL Server connection.

 ## Select SSISDB Catalog Items to Migrate
-Choose the catalog items from the treeview.
+Choose the catalog items from the Treeview.

 <img src="../media/ChooseItems.gif" width="500">